The 10 Best How to Quilt Classes

 Are you wanting to learn to quilt but don’t know where to start?

-As a long-time fan of Bluprint classes, I have purchased a large collection of their courses , including the monthly membership.
+As a long-time fan of Craftsy classes, I have purchased a large collection of their courses , including the monthly membership.

 Instead, you need to be matched with the best class for your needs.
-That’s why I’ve curated this collection of Bluprint How to Quilt Classes.
+That’s why I’ve curated this collection of Craftsy How to Quilt Classes.

-Bluprint has these all-in-one classes called Startup Library.
-I’ve watched the Startup Library Quilting* (*affiliate) course and it has everything you need to get started quilting.
+Craftsy had these all-in-one classes called Startup Library.
+I’ve watched the Startup Library: Quilting course and it has everything you need to get started quilting.
 The quilting class is taught by veteran quilting teacher, Christa Watson.

 I’ve taken a live class with her and really like how she anticipates questions before they are asked.
 The sign of a true teacher.